lazbog/habit-tracker-pro/README.md

 # Habit Tracker Pro

-A modern habit tracking application built with Next.js 14, TypeScript, and Tailwind CSS.
-Track your daily habits, monitor your progress, and build better routines with visual statistics and insights.
+A simple and effective habit tracking application built with Next.js 14, TypeScript, and Tailwind CSS.
+Track your daily habits, monitor your progress, and build consistency with visual statistics and calendar views.

 ## Features

-- ✅ Create, edit, and delete habits
+- ✅ Daily habit tracking with simple check/uncheck interface
+- 📊 Visual statistics and progress tracking
+- 📅 Calendar view to visualize habit completion over time
-- 📅 Mark habits as complete for each day
+- 🔥 Streak tracking for each habit
-- 📊 Visual statistics and progress charts
+- 📈 Weekly and monthly progress charts
-- 🎨 Color-coded habits for easy organization
+- 🎨 Customizable habit colors
 - 📱 Responsive design for all devices
 - 💾 Local storage for data persistence
-- 📈 30-day completion rate tracking
-- 📊 Weekly activity visualization

-## Tech Stack

-- **Next.js 14** - React framework with App Router
-- **TypeScript** - Type-safe development
-- **Tailwind CSS** - Utility-first CSS framework
-- **Lucide React** - Beautiful icons
-- **Recharts** - Data visualization library

 ## Getting Started